quzhi1/ScalaPlayground/README.md

 - Suppose class B has an inner class A, class C also has an inner class A. In Java, `B.A == C.A`.
 In scala, `B.A == C.A`.
 - `trait` and `abstract class` can have generic too.
 - In Java, `A implements B, C`.
 In scala, `A with B with C` (Since you can't do `A extends B, C`).
+- Trait can access other trait's member using self type